 - Toiletries: Sunscreen, moisturizer, light towel, lip balm, toilet paper, toothbrush, toothpaste, hand sanitiser.
 Do not carry wet wipes since these are not biodegradable.
 We do not like biodegradable wet wipes because they take a long time to decompose in the mountains.
 Use toilet paper instead.

-- Plastic covers: While packing, use Ziploc covers to compartmentalization of things and carry few extra plastic bags for wet clothes.
+- Plastic covers: While packing, use plastic bags to compartmentalize things and carry a few extra plastic bags for wet clothes.

-- Norflox TZ & Lomofen – 4 tablets each (diarrhea)
+- Norflox TZ & Lomofen – 6 tablets each (diarrhoea)

 - Crepe bandage – 3 to 5 meters